JoaquinC539/expressgServer/README.md

 # node general server

 - Emulating behavior of an nginx server.
-- To use download the zip file in files and set the config json
+- To use download the server zip file in files and set the config json